mark-hahn/package-cop/README.md

 ### Open the Package-Cop page

 The entire UI is in one page in one tab.
 The command `package-cop:open` brings up this page.
-The key combination `ctrl-alt-P` is bound to this command by default.
+The key combination `ctrl-F12` is bound to this command by default.

 ### Detailed UI description